Killed in the First World War

 The Niblick Brigade, Professional Golfers in Trafalgar Square before enlisting, 1914

 Others though did not return from the war.
 Indeed, the first British casualty of the war, John Parr, was a caddy at Friern Barnett who lied about his age (he was 16) when he joined the 4th Battalion, The Middlesex Regiment.
-The list below is not comprehensive though I will add to it over time.
-Nor is it intended as a roll of honour of those who gave their lives for their country: it is a list of laddies killed in their prime for reasons which even after a century’s reflection are unclear.
+I started off with no intention of creating a comprehensive list and I still want no connection with a roll of honour of those to whom Owen's 'old lie' dulce et decorum est pro patria mori is applied without consent after death.
+Were they heroes?
+Who can say.
+Many tried to avoid being sent abroad through appeals to military tribunals.
+Perhaps these is more heroism in doing what is expected of you when you are terrified and do not want to be there rather than simply being in the wrong place when shrapnel explodes.
+To me it is still a list of laddies killed in their prime for reasons which even after a century’s reflection are unclear.

 Sapper Frank Booth (Assistant, Lees Hall GC, 1918)